SenudaJayalath/Eth-Gas-Monitor/README.md

 - Run the project with the following command
    `docker-compose up -d --build`

- _Other environment variables in `docker-compose.yml` file can also be passed the same the API key was passed._
+ _Other environment variables in `docker-compose.yml` file can also be passed the same way the API key was passed._

  ## Technical Choices made in the application

  ### Choosing a Data Source

- EtherScan and EtherGas station are two famous sources of data for extracting gas fees.
-Ou of them I have chosen to use EtherScan in this application due to the following reasons
+ EtherScan and EtherGas station are the two famous sources of data for extracting gas fees.
+Out of them I have chosen to use EtherScan in this application due to the following reasons
  - EtherScan documentation is very clear.
  - EtherScan would be the ideal data source if I were to improve this application in the future by adding more functionality, becuase it provides many endpoints for different uses.
 On the other hand EtherGasStation has only one endpoint.